 The Faculty of Art, Design & Architecture has a well-established and internationally renowned research culture that encourages and supports high quality, innovative research through practice, history and theory.
-This rich spectrum encompasses the critical practices of fine artists, curators and cultural commentators and historians, alongside that of designers, film makers, architects, town planners and surveyors, all of whom have extensive professional, industrial and commercial links.
+This rich spectrum encompasses the critical practices of fine artists, curators and cultural commentators and historians, alongside that of designers, film makers and architects, all of whom have extensive professional, industrial and commercial links.
 Our aim is to foster a dynamic and stimulating environment that realises and supports individual and collaborative research projects.
 This is achieved through an exchange of ideas and practices within and across the disciplines, directly benefitting the wider academic community as well as industry, business and the public.

-The strength of the Faculty’s research has been recognised through the award of a number of prestigious grants from national research councils, including the Arts and Humanities Research Council (AHRC) and the Engineering and Physical Sciences Research Council (EPSRC).
-Significant funding has also been awarded by the private and the public sector, including the former Department of Trade and Industry (DTI), the Arts Council, the British Academy, the British Council, and the Royal Institution of Chartered Surveyors (RICS).
-These competitively won grants have enabled ambitious research projects such as the Creative Resources project on recycled materials in design; research into colour, design and the environment; the Dora Gordine project based at Dorich House Museum; and critical developments in individual and collaborative practice in fine art, design and the built environment.
+The strength of the Faculty’s research has been recognised through the award of a number of prestigious grants from national research councils including; the Arts and Humanities Research Council (AHRC), The Leverhulme Trust, The Wellcome Trust, The Henry Moore Foundation, The Henkel Trust and the Japan Foundation.
+Significant funding has also been awarded by the private and the public sector, including The Arts Council, the British Academy, the British Council, and the Heritage Lottery Fund.
+These competitively won grants have enabled ambitious research projects such as the Edweard Muybridge web portal and publications, The Creative Resources project on recycled materials in design, the Dora Gordine and Stanley Picker Trust project based at Dorich House Museum, the Ivor Robert Jones exhibitions and publications and the research programme ’Histories in the making, 140 years Kingston School of Art’, and critical developments in individual and collaborative practice in fine art, design and the built environment.

 The Centre for Research in Modern European Philosophy is the leading centre for postgraduate level study and doctoral research in Continental Philosophy in the London area.
 Since its inception in 1994 it has developed a national and international reputation for teaching, research and publication in the field of post-Kantian European philosophy, characterised by a strong emphasis on broad cultural and intellectual contexts and a distinctive sense of social and political engagement.